-Whether you need to hold a meeting or teach a class, you have options with either Google Meet or Zoom Meetings.
+Whether you need to hold a meeting or teach a class, you have options with either Zoom Meetings or Google Meet.
 Both are effective web conferencing platforms that offer HD video and phone or device audio options.

-- Google Meet (Secondary Option for Online Meeting Tool): If you want to hold a meeting online, Meet can be quickly added to a Google Calendar event and integrates directly with all of Google Workspace in use at Pepperdine.
-Meet runs on the Chrome, Firefox, Safari, or Edge browsers.
+- Google Meet (Secondary Option for Online Meetings): If you want to hold a meeting online, Meet can be quickly added to a Google Calendar event and integrates directly with all of Google Workspace in use at Pepperdine.
+Meet runs on Chrome, Firefox, Safari, or Edge browsers.
 Meet is also built into several conference rooms at select campuses.

 |Feature||Google Meet||Zoom Meetings|